| name | Replicated CLI |

 - Promote to branch-named channels during development

-CMX Cluster Management:
+CMX Cloud Cluster Management:

-- Use cluster prefixes (tags) to namespace resources and avoid collisions
+--watchflag to monitor VM creation (VMs ready in 2-3 minutes) - Use cluster prefixes (tags) to namespace resources and avoid collisions

-- Use parallel node creation (backgrounding with
+- Use parallel VM creation (backgrounding with

-- Use r1.xlarge instance type for HA clusters (r1.medium for dev/test)
+&) for faster multi-node setup - Use r1.xlarge instance type for HA clusters (r1.medium for dev/test)

 SSH and Command Execution: